A Painless Introduction to Python Data Analysis and Visualization

 First, let’s go over the new parameters I used in turn:

-• col_wrap allows the columns to wrap and make new rows if you aren’t using the row variable.
-Here I make it so each row has 4 plots.
+allows the columns to wrap and make new rows if you aren’t using therow

-• hue is the same as col, just like our last example.
+, just like our last example.
 Lineplots don’t have the same “dodging” behavior that barplots do, so I don’t need to add anything else to make it work.
-This could be another categorical variable if I had one to show.
+This could be another categorical variable if I had one to show. - The kind of plot is a lineplot, as I mentioned above (as opposed to

-• I turn the legend off because it’s redundant: the titles of each subplot tell you the country.
+.) - I turn the legend off because it’s redundant: the titles of each subplot tell you the country.

-• col_order and hue_order control how the plot is ordered.
+control how the plot is ordered.
 It defaults to whichever categories it sees first, which would be alphabetical here.
 That isn’t very useful, so I switched it to order by the maximum diff instead.

 Let’s recap what we’ve accomplished (a lot: nice job!).
 We got our data with lots of missing values and in an inconvenient format, directly off the Internet.
 We then cleaned up that data until it was spotless and in the format we wanted.
 After that, we could make a bunch of summary visuals that helped us see the distribution of the data and the rough trends.
 We then selected a very specific subset of that data for further analysis after quickly searching for interesting outliers.
 Finally, we used the information we learned to efficiently display an interesting subset of the data, allowing us to draw interesting conclusions in a way that we simply couldn’t do by looking at tables or statistics.